If you’re choosing between the UK and France for your higher studies abroad, you’re not picking between the Eiffel Tower and Big Ben.

 - And with the 2-year Graduate Route visa, you get a no-questions-asked window to stay and work after your degree.
 No sponsor needed upfront.

 But the trade-off is that it’s expensive.
+So, how much does it cost to study abroad in the UK?

 Tuition can hit £30,000, which is around ₹30 lakhs.
 Living costs in London will burn through another £15,000–£20,000 fast, which is another ₹15 lakhs.